sgolebiewski-intel/openvino/docs/articles_en/learn-openvino/openvino-samples/benchmark-tool.rst

          :doc:`Benchmark Python Tool <benchmark-tool>` is available,
          and you should follow the usage instructions on that page instead.

-      The benchmarking application works with models in the OpenVINO IR, TensorFlow, TensorFlow Lite, PaddlePaddle, PyTorch and ONNX formats.
+      The benchmark application works with models in the OpenVINO IR, TensorFlow, TensorFlow Lite, PaddlePaddle, PyTorch and ONNX formats.
 If you need it, OpenVINO also allows you to :doc:`convert your models <../../openvino-workflow/model-preparation/convert-model-to-ir>`.

-      To run benchmarking with default options on a model, use the following command:
+      To run a benchmark with default options on a model, use the following command:

       .. code-block:: sh